matt-daneshvar/laravel-resource-actions/README.md

-The `store` action validates the request against the `$rules`, persists a new model, and returns back with a success message.
+The `store` action validates the request against the `$rules`, persists a new model, and redirects back with a success message.
 For this action you may write:

 ```php